A NEW ARTISTIC EXPRESSION

 How is 'Platonic Art' High Vibrational

-I believe 'Platonic Art' can be achieved through method painting techniques and seen as another way into the future, in terms of re-developing our human connections and eventually, advancing forward together as One.
+I believe 'Platonic Art' can be achieved through method painting techniques and seen as a portal to the future, in terms of re-developing our human connections (by rewiring our brains) and eventually advancing forward together as One.

 Reclaiming Love

 While volunteering at my local art gallery some time ago (when I was a signed artist there), a woman came to visit.
-We had just placed my oversized oil piece in the spot where it is pictured in the photo below.
-After observing the executive director of the gallery taking the woman on a tour of all the artists displayed, she asks to come back to my art piece.
-This one is entitled, "Patience" from Battle of the Soul (BOS) Collection, METAMORPHOSIS Series.
+We had just installed my 5 foot by 4 foot oil painting (created in Brooklyn Heights, New York) in the spot pictured in the photo below.
+After observing the executive director of the gallery bringing this woman on a tour of all the artists' work on display, the woman asks to come back to my art piece.
+This one is entitled, Patience III / 2nd Edition Original, from Battle of the Soul (BOS) Collection, METAMORPHOSIS Series.

 We started a conversation, standing in front of the painting.
 She spoke about her husband that had recently passed away, less than 6 months ago.
 She was saying how everyone had been telling her to get back out there and find love again, but she was still unsure.
 She expressed surprise that she was remembering her husband at the most unexpected moments, like this one, standing in the middle of an art gallery talking to a stranger.

-We turn to the painting and she asks me to explain it, because for some reason she was feeling drawn to it.
+We turned to the painting and she asked me to explain it, because for some reason she was feeling drawn to it.
 I happily launched into a long explanation of how all the words and phrases contained in the painting were written on paper squares, and kept in the ancient Tibetan Singing Bowl beneath it.
-The purpose is to choose randomly from the paper squares with the words or phrases written on them, and then have the energy from the papers guide you to the words in the painting.
-Once you find the words, you make the bowl sing by striking it with its mallet.
+The purpose is to choose randomly from the paper squares with the words or phrases written on them, and then allow the energy from your chosen words on the papers guide you to the words in the painting (in essence, creating a vibrational match).
+Once you become vibrationally matched (by discovering your chosen words), you make the bowl sing by striking it with its mallet.
+The sound waves from the mallet then amplify the vibrational frequency that has been raised in the room during this process.

 So, she closes her eyes, reaches into the bowl and pulls out a paper square with the word, "REMEMBER" and immediately her eyes fill with tears, but she searches the canvas.
 After a few minutes, she finds it and rings the bowl.
 She asks to do another.
 And this time she pulls a card that reads, "RECLAIM LOVE" ...
 She smiles, and then starts to cry, saying she felt like she received an important message.
 She goes to return the papers to the bowl, but I tell her to keep them, as a reminder.
 And then we both cried together.